Regaining Certification Eligibility In Obstetrics and Gynecology

 The ABOG may waive the eligibility rule or extend the eligible interval for candidates in instances of military deployment, government service, acute illness or other individual instances.
 Time spent in fellowship programs accredited by ABOG or the ACGME will not be counted as part of the eight-year eligibility interval.

-The ABOG has established a pathway to regain eligibility for initial certification for physicians who never achieved initial certification in the specialty.
+The ABOG has established a pathway to regain eligibility for certification for physicians who never achieved it in the specialty.

 The ABOG has established a policy for achieving certification in a subspecialty after completion of an accredited fellowship program.
 That policy will be effective December 31, 2020.

-Pathway to Regain Eligibility for Initial Certification in Obstetrics and Gynecology
+Pathway to Regain Eligibility for Certification in Obstetrics and Gynecology

 The name of the Written Examination has been changed to the Qualifying Examination (QE), and the name of the Oral Examination has been changed to the Certifying Examination (CE).
 Pathways have been established to provide physicians whose eligibility for certification is expired with the opportunity to regain admissibility to the: